 3. Fisherman’s Bastion

-I think Fisherman’s Bastion is my favourite spot in Budapest (I’ve visited Budapest twice but Fisherman’s Bastion three times!).
+I think Fisherman’s Bastion is my favourite spot in Budapest (I’ve visited Budapest five times and watched three sunrises from here 🔥).
 It was built to celebrate the 1000th anniversary of the Hungarian state hence why it looks so beautiful and decorative rather than defensive as you may have expected given its name!
 It’s a great place to view the Pest bank of the river and particularly so at sunrise.

 The early start is 100 percent worth it (sunrise was at 7.30am for me), I got to have the place almost completely deserted with the warmth of the morning rays rising slowly over the horizon.
 Fast forward a few hours to later in the morning and I was waiting and jostling quite a lot more to get the perfect shot!